lisaross/tana-import-tools-google-docs/README_GoogleDocs.md

 # Tana Import Tools - Google Docs Converter

-This document describes how to set up and use the Google Docs converter, which is part of the `tana-import-tools` project.
+This document describes how to set up and use an alpha version of a Google Docs converter for Tana.
+Note: the Tana team didn't write this, but I did use their import tools to build it.

 ## Prerequisites